dnndev/xmp-docs/form-controls/update-button.md

+---
+id: form-update-button
+title: UpdateButton
+category: Buttons
+context: form
+summary: >-
+  The UpdateButton tag renders as a push-button at run-time that, when clicked, initiates the update process, executing the `<SubmitCommand>` of the associated `<EditForm>`.
+keywords:
+  - update
+  - button
+  - form
+---
 # `<UpdateButton>`

 The UpdateButton tag renders as a push-button at run-time that, when clicked, initiates the update process, executing the `<SubmitCommand>` of the associated `<EditForm>`.